apache/incubator-heron/docs/concepts/architecture.md

 * **Efficiency** &mdash; Heron was built with the goal of achieving all of the above with the minimal possible resource usage.

-## Components
+## Topology Components

-The following core components of Heron will be discussed in depth in the sections below:
+The following core components of Heron topologies will be discussed in depth in the sections below:

 * [Topology Master](#topology-master)
 * [Container](#container)